thiagolvlsantos/git-transactions/README.md

 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-Transactions using Git as repository.
+## Transactions using Git repositories.

-Imagine you can have read/write access to a Git repository as a transaction in your service class.
-An abstraction to read and write files in your file system and automatically have it commited/pushed to your Git repository.
+Imagine you reading/writting locally to your file system attached to your Git repository as a transaction in your service class.
+An abstraction, using Aspects, to read and write files in your file system and automatically have it pulled/commited/pushed to your Git repository.

-Now you have ``git-transactions``, see bellow how simple it is.
+Welcome to ``git-transactions``, see bellow how simple it is.

 ## Usage